 Many places in Michigan focus their fall color experiences on the dramatic changes in leaf colors.
 But in Southwest Michigan, you can also see and taste another autumn color show on our Makers Trail — glasses filled with amber, russet, garnet, deep purple, straw yellow and rosé wines, beers, ciders and cocktails.
 Stay for one or more of our Lake Michigan fiery red, orange, yellow and lavender sunsets and you will see why this is an extraordinary fall color destination.

 To help you have twice the fun on your autumn travels, we’ve paired several of our more colorful nature trails with nearby Makers Trail destinations.
-Remember to bring your 2021/2022 Flight Crew Passport into each Makers Trail stop so you can earn three levels of rewards, a bonus prize and, possibly, a grand prize by May 2022!
+Remember to bring your Flight Crew Passport into each Makers Trail stop so you can earn three levels of rewards, a bonus prize and, possibly, a grand prize, too!

 Before you set out on either the easy, intermediate or tougher trail — taste the wines, beers or cocktails at one of these two sites.
 Then, purchase a glass of your favorite beverage to sip as you hike to the other winery destination.
 Bring along your children and leashed pets.
 You’ll toast fall’s beauty all along the way!

 Love Creek County Park in Berrien Springs offers six miles of hiking trails through a variety of habitats including a colorful, mature beech-maple forest that is gorgeous in autumn.
 You can take your outdoor time to a high-calorie burn by renting one of the park’s mountain bikes to explore the 3.5-miles of beginner/intermediate biking trails.